 To solve this, we have created an isolated system for all our companion fish with an effective deworming and treatment routine that lasts for multiple weeks followed by a closely observed compatibility test to provide Stendker owners a safer choice.

 | Photo: Stendker Red Scribbelts at our facility, Abu Dhabi

 Removing incompatible fish while leaving old filter media behind defeats the purpose of creating a sanitised setup due to the amount of bacteria and contaminated content stored in a used filtration system.
 Sponges, ceramic rings, and any other filter content has to be replaced with completely new media.

 The filter container and all non-porous materials such as heaters, pvc pipes, and the main glass aquarium can be disinfected by filling with a non-detergent bleach solution and soaking all materials for a short period of time.
-A more detailed article on the disinfection process will be published soon, contact us for any immediate inquiries and we will be happy to assist.

 Simply put, it is up to the owner to control the safety level of their aquarium.
 Before making a purchase one has to pause for a moment to carefully consider what they aim to achieve; if that aim involves adding valuable discus then all precautions must be taken.